 Iron Deficiency Anemia

-There are other nutritional reasons why someone's body may not make enough RBCs.
-Vitamin B12 and folic acid are also needed to make red blood cells, so it's important to get enough of these nutrients in your diet.
-If the bone marrow is not working properly because of an infection, chronic illness, or certain medications like chemotherapy, anemia can develop.
+The body may not make enough RBCs for other nutritional reasons.
+For instance, our bodies need vitamin B12 and folic acid to make red blood cells, so it's important to get enough of these nutrients in food.
+People also can develop anemia if the bone marrow is not working properly because of an infection, chronic illness, or treatments like chemotherapy.

 Because teens go through rapid growth spurts, they can be at risk for iron deficiency anemia.
-During a growth spurt, the body has a greater need for all types of nutrients, including iron, which we need to get in the foods we eat.
+During a growth spurt, the body has a greater need for all types of nutrients, including iron.

 After puberty, girls are at more risk of iron deficiency anemia than guys are.
 That's because a girl needs more iron to compensate for the blood lost during her menstrual periods.
 Pregnancy can also cause a girl to develop anemia.
 And a teen on a diet to lose weight may be getting even less iron.